2018–19 Houston Baptist Huskies women's basketball team

-The 2018–19 Houston Baptist Huskies women's basketball team will represent Houston Baptist University in the 2018–19 college basketball season.
-The Huskies, led by sixth year head coach Donna Finnie, will play their home games at the Sharp Gymnasium and were members of the Southland Conference.
+The 2018–19 Houston Baptist Huskies women's basketball team represented Houston Baptist University in the 2018–19 college basketball season.
+The Huskies, led by sixth year head coach Donna Finnie, played their home games at the Sharp Gymnasium and were members of the Southland Conference.
 They finished the season 8–20, 3–15 in Southland play to finish in a tie for last place.
 They failed to qualify for the Southland women's tournament.

 Previous season

 The Huskies finished the 2017–18 season with an overall record of 10–18 and 6–12 in Southland play to finish in tenth place.
 They failed to qualify for the Southland women's tournament.